Find Affordable College Courses

 Of the 28 students majoring in agriculture at SFASU, 36% are male and 64% are female.

-With a ranking of #6, Sam Houston State University did quite well on this year’s most popular schools for general agriculture students working on their bachelor’s degree.
+Sam Houston State University came in at #6 in this year’s edition of the Most Popular General Agriculture Bachelor’s Degree Schools in the Southwest Region ranking.
 Located in the distant town of Huntsville, SHSU is a public school with a fairly large student population.

 Women make up 67% of the agriculture majors at the school.